austingray/reaxpress/README.md

 ### Under the hood

-This code is built on top of the [Express application generator](https://expressjs.com/en/starter/generator.html) default project.
+This code is built on top of the default code you get when creating a new project with the [Express application generator](https://expressjs.com/en/starter/generator.html).
 The view engine uses ejs just for the template file and uses universal server/client React components.
 The gist of the command line integration is you can register routes which are tracked in  .reaxpress/skeleton.json.
 Reaxpress will generate boilerplate code, including the express route, a basic react component, and modifications to the webpack config file.
 A prestart script lives in ./bin/prestart.sh which will run Knex migrations, compile scss files, and run webpack.
 This project follows [Airbnb React/JSX Style Guide](https://github.com/airbnb/javascript/tree/master/react).

 ### Usage